Boundedness of elliptic Calabi-Yau varieties with a rational section: Rationally connected generalised log Calabi--Yau pairs

-In the Introduction we addressed the reasons that make Conjecture~\ref{eps.lcy.conj} a central problem in the study of boundedness.
+In the Introduction we have already illustrated what the reasons that make Conjecture~\ref{eps.lcy.conj} a central problem in the study of boundedness are.
 Also this conjecture can be extended to the more general setting of generalised pairs.

 \begin{conjecture} Fix a positive integer $d$ and positive real number $\epsilon$.
 Then the set of varieties $X$ such that \begin{enumerate} \item $(X, B+M)$ is an $\epsilon$-lc generalised pair of dimension $d$, \item $K_X+B+M \sim_\mathbb{Q} 0$, and \item $X$ is rationally connected \end{enumerate} is bounded. \end{conjecture}